githubschool/wtd-hello/liz.md

 ---

 ## What I do
 I work with words.
 Ideas and words.
-Tasks, ideas, and words.
+Tech, ideas, and words.
 And cats.
 :cat:

 hello